RamazanBIYIK/pdfMakeInvoiceSample/README.md

 '\n' escape character.

 Image is defined as base 64. you can convert images to base64 easily with quick research on google.
 The resolution of the image is 960-362 px(not sure but close to this numbers)

+If you want to download this pdf inside your code

+use: pdfMake.createPdf(dd).download("pdfName.pdf"); inside generatePdf method.